Edacv2/hello-word/README.md

 Hi Github,

-Im Ed, Im tryinmg to learn Python and to use this tool with my small projects.
+Im Ed, Im trying to learn Python and to use this tool with my small projects.